Photo by Tiarra Sorte from Pexels via Canva.com

 Maximum Occupancy

-The FHA does not explicitly prohibit occupancy limits but creating advertising that sets a maximum occupancy could lead to discriminatory accusations from potential renters.
-This is especially true if you’re considering limiting the number of children allowed to live in your rental home.
+The FHA does not explicitly prohibit occupancy limits, but creating advertising that sets a maximum occupancy could lead to discriminatory accusations from potential renters.
+This is especially true when considering limiting the number of children allowed to live in the rental home.

 back to top